VECTORS

 For example this arrow represents a vector.
 The direction is given by the arrow, while the length of the line represents the magnitude.

-This vector can be written as: AB (arrow above) , a, or 3 over 4 .
+This vector can be written as: , a, or .

 Vector 'arithmetic'